 Borrower risk grading - Internal rating models are used across various business segments to assess credit quality of the borrowers and assign risk grades on the Master rating scale ("MRS") on an ongoing basis.
 All borrowers are mapped to risk grades based on their probability of default.
-Highest credit quality customers have the lowest probability to default.
-These internal risk grades are mapped to Central Bank of the UAE categorisation on a scale of 1 to 5 mentioned below;
+Highest credit guality customers have the lowest probability to default.
+These internal risk grades are mapped to Central Bank of the UAE categorisation.